-- Skill D1 is taught through lectures and the design project in Stage 3 and then developed through the design and research project assessed work in stages 3 and 4. - Skill D2 is taught through lectures and the design project in Stages 1 and 2 and then developed through written examination as well as design and project assessed work. - Skills D3-6 are taught through lectures and training courses and then developed through examination and design and project assessed work. - Skill D7 is developed through group project work and team management report in stage 4.

-- Skill D8 is taught through lectures and the design project in Stage 3 and then developed through feedback on reports written and presentations made as part of coursework assignments in stages 3 and 4. - Skill D9 is developed through individual logbooks in stages 1 and 3 as well and the management report in stage 4. - Skills D10-12 are developed through the activities carried out throughout the placement year
+- Skill D1 is taught through lectures and the design project in Stage 3 and then developed through the design and research project assessed work. - Skill D2 is taught through lectures and the design project in Stages 1 and 2 and then developed through written examination as well as design and project assessed work. - Skills D3-6 are taught through lectures and training courses and then developed through examination and design and project assessed work. - Skill D7 is developed through group project work. - Skill D8 is taught through lectures and the design project in Stage 3 and then developed through feedback on reports written and presentations made as part of coursework assignments. - Skill D9 is developed through individual logbooks in stages 1 and 3. - Skills D10-12 are developed through the activities carried out throughout the placement year